July 25, 2022 by Anna-Bet Stemmet

 Arguably the best mocktail to whip up on a sweltering summer’s day, a Virgin Mojito can be approached in different ways.
 You can either combine ginger ale, simple syrup, lime juice, and mint leaves; or stick with muddled mint and sugar charged with club soda.
 Alternatively, you can push out the boat with fresh lime juice, mint, honey, and sparkling mineral water.
 Whichever way you choose to make it, it’s bound to be super refreshing.

 What is a mocktail list without the iconic Shirley Temple in the mix?
 This classic non-alcoholic drink was originally poured for the well-known 1930s child actress by the same name, who went to a restaurant with her parents and some actors who were enjoying cocktails.

-This is when the clever bartender decided to create her a kid-friendly drink of her own.
-Made with ginger ale, lemon or lime juice and a splash of grenadine, garnished with a maraschino cherry, it’s as pretty as the girl it was named for, and almost as sweet.
+This is when the clever bartender decided to create a kid-friendly drink of her own.
+Made with ginger ale, lemon or lime juice, and a splash of grenadine, garnished with a maraschino cherry, it’s as pretty as the girl it was named for, and almost as sweet.

 Virgin Strawberry Daiquiri

 If you love serving a refreshing cocktail, but want to steer clear of alcohol, this Virgin Strawberry Daiquiri recipe will low-key change your life.
 It’s sweet, tart, cool, and delicious — tailormade for daytime beach parties, baby showers, summery lunches, and when you’re hosting occasions with sober-curious friends and family in the mix.